-I call this a V stretch because of the shape made by your legs.
-This stretch can help you gain flexibility in the hamstrings, adductors (inner thigh) and low back.
-And of course, if a side split is on your bucket list, the Pole V Stretch will definitely help with that too!
+This pole stretch can help you gain flexibility in the hips, hamstrings, adductors (inner thigh) and low back.
+And of course, if a side split is on your bucket list, it will definitely help with that!
+Some people call this a pole V stretch because of the shape made by your legs.

-Start the Pole V Stretch by sitting on the floor facing your dance pole with your legs comfortably wide apart in a V, and your knees straight.
+Start this pole stretch by sitting on the floor facing your dance pole with your legs comfortably wide apart in a V, and your knees straight.

 Sit close enough so that you can easily reach your pole without rounding your back, then grasp it with both hands at about chest height.